tandasat/barevisor/README.md

 ## Features

 - ✅ Uses stable Rust🦀
-- ✅ Covers both AMD and Intel with single code
+- ✅ Covers both AMD and Intel processors
 - ✅ Compiles into UEFI and Windows drivers
 - ✅ Runs on Bochs and VMware with one shortcut key
 - ✅ Supports select hardware models
-- ✅ Builds on 📎Windows, 🍎macOS and 🐧Ubuntu
+- ✅ Builds on 🪟Windows, 🍎macOS and 🐧Ubuntu
 - ✅ Comes with extensive comments

 ## Motivation

-The primary goal of this project is to educate how hardware-assisted virtualization technologies on x86 work and can be used to "hyperjack" Windows and UEFI.
+The primary goal of this project is to provide simple code demonstrate how hardware-assisted virtualization technologies on x86 work and can be used to "hyperjack" UEFI and Windows.

 ## Package organization